mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 As soon as a metric becomes a target, it is no longer a good metric.
 This is Goodhart's law.

-People are very creative in achieving goals and exploiting system errors. "gaps" are quickly found in the system, which are then exploited to achieve the target figure.
-One example the authors mention is in car sales:
+People are very creative in achieving goals and exploiting system errors.
+"Gaps" are quickly found in the system, which are then exploited to achieve the target figure.
+One example Carl T. Bergstrom and Jevin D. West mention is in car sales:

 Setting the number of cars sold as a target for sales staff seems logical because it's linked to the dealership's turnover and profit.

-However, pushing salespeople to sell as many cars as quickly as possible might lead to giving discounts and unsustainable sales practices, which could ultimately harm the dealership's profit rather than improve it.
+However, pushing salespeople to sell as many cars as quickly as possible might lead to giving discounts and to unsustainable sales practices, which could ultimately harm the dealership's profit rather than improve it.

 ### Data Quality also Matters